Sec 1 Math Tuition.

 Treating letters as units, not numbers

 "5a means 5 apples" — the Sec 1 mental model survives early lessons, then breaks when a question asks "find the value of a."
 Students freeze, or write "a = 5 apples," or refuse to substitute.
-The whole algebra question goes to zero.
+The whole algebra question can go to zero.
 Fix: every variable reframed end-to-end as "an unknown number we're solving for" — drilled with substitution exercises ("if a = 3, what is 5a?") until the number-frame replaces the unit-frame.
 Letter-as-number tested every lesson for the first half-term.

 !